torvalds/linux/Documentation/vm/transhuge.rst

 a memory mapping.
 The second long lasting and much more important factor will affect all subsequent accesses to the memory for the whole runtime of the application.
 The second factor consist of two
+components:

-components: 1) the TLB miss will run faster (especially with virtualization using nested pagetables but almost always also on bare metal without virtualization) and 2) a single TLB entry will be mapping a much larger amount of virtual memory in turn reducing the number of TLB misses.
+1) the TLB miss will run faster (especially with virtualization using nested pagetables but almost always also on bare metal without virtualization)

+2) a single TLB entry will be mapping a much larger amount of virtual memory in turn reducing the number of TLB misses.
 With virtualization and nested pagetables the TLB can be mapped of larger size only if both KVM and the Linux guest are using hugepages but a significant speedup already happens if only one of the two is using hugepages just because of the fact the TLB miss is going to run faster.

+THP can be enabled system wide or restricted to certain tasks or even memory ranges inside task's address space.
+Unless THP is completely disabled, there is ``khugepaged`` daemon that scans memory and collapses sequences of basic pages into huge pages.

+The THP behaviour is controlled via :ref:`sysfs <thp_sysfs>` interface and using madivse(2) and prctl(2) system calls.

 Transparent Hugepage Support maximizes the usefulness of free memory if compared to the reservation approach of hugetlbfs by allowing all